THAFSEERASALAH/thafseerasalah.github.io/README.md

 HI....
 ThafseerA here!!!!

 ## ABOUT ME
 I'm THAFSEERA born and raised in MALAPPURAM.
-I did my plus 2 from P K M M H S S Edarikode and now i'm pursuing my final year B.tech in electronics and communication at M E S college of engineering Kuttipuram.I have a beautiful family of five members.
+I did my plus 2 from P K M M H S S Edarikode and now i'm pursuing my final year B.tech in electronics and communication at M E S college of engineering Kuttipuram.I have a beautiful family of six members.
 My hobbies including to help my mother in her some time work and listining music.

 My strengths are my attitude that i like to take challenges that I CAN do it,my way of thinking that i take both success and failure in a balanced manner..